retaildevcrews/helium-java/README.md

 # Note that the dev dockerfile contains a full environment for you to be able to build and run the
 # app.
 However, it does not contain a prebuilt copy of the application for  you to use immediately.
 # You will need to use the bash terminal spawned from the docker command above  to build and run
-# the app as follows
+# the app as follows:

 mvn clean package
 mvn spring-boot:run

 # In a different terminal than the one spawned above, check the logs to ensure the container
-# is properly running and wait until the application started message appears
+# is properly running and wait until the application started message appears.

 docker logs helium-dev

 # test the application
-# the application takes about 10 seconds to start and you may have to run the below command more than once
+# the application takes about 10 seconds to start and you may have to run the below command more than once.
 curl http://localhost:4120/healthz

-# Clean up  - stop and remove the container
+# Clean up  - stop and remove the container.
 docker stop helium-dev
 docker rm helium-dev